Skip to main content

 What causes multiple sclerosis?

-The inflammation around the myelin sheath stops the affected nerve fibres from working properly and symptoms develop.
+The inflammation around the myelin sheath prevents the affected nerve fibres from working properly and symptoms develop.
 When the inflammation clears, the myelin sheath may heal and repair and nerve fibres start to work again.
 However, the inflammation, or repeated bouts of inflammation, can leave a small scar (sclerosis) which can permanently damage nerve fibres.
 In a typical person with multiple sclerosis (MS), many (multiple) small areas of scarring develop in the brain and spinal cord.
 These scars may also be called plaques.

-What does multiple sclerosis do?
+What is multiple sclerosis like?

-Once the disease is triggered, it tends to follow one of the following four patterns.
+MS tends to follow one of the following four patterns.

 Relapsing-remitting MS

-This relapsing-remitting MS pattern tends to last for several years.
+The relapsing-remitting MS pattern tends to last for several years.
 At first, full recovery from symptoms, or nearly full recovery, is typical following each relapse.
 In time, in addition to myelin damage, there may also be damage to the nerve fibres themselves.

-Eventually, often after 5-15 years, some symptoms usually become permanent.
+Eventually, often after 5-15 years, some symptoms may become permanent.
 The permanent symptoms are due to accumulation of scar tissue in the brain and to the gradual nerve damage that occurs.
 The condition typically then slowly becomes worse over time and can affect life expectancy.
 This is called secondary progressive MS. Typically, about two thirds of people with relapsing-remitting multiple sclerosis will have developed secondary progressive MS after 15 years.

 Secondary progressive form of MS